 We currently generate revenues from online advertising and internet value-added services, or IVAS.
 Our IVAS revenues are comprised of online games revenues and other IVAS revenues, which include revenues we earn from merchants who offer services and products on nuomi.com, paid applications on our Renren Open Platform program and VIP memberships.
 Our total net revenues increased from US\$13.8 million in 2008 to US\$46.7 million in 2009 and to US\$76.5 million in 2010, representing a compound annual growth rate, or CAGR of 135.7% from 2008 to 2010.
 We had net income from continuing operations of US\$51.9 million, a net loss from continuing operations of US\$68.3 million and a net loss from continuing operations of US\$61.2 million in 2008, 2009 and 2010, respectively.
-Our net income and net losses from our continuing operations reflect the aggregate impact of non-cash items relating to the change in fair value of our then outstanding series D warrants, share-based compensation, amortization of intangible assets and impairment of intangible assets of US\$71.2 million in income in 2008, US\$71.3 million in expenses in 2009 and US\$78.6 million in expenses in 2010.
+Our net income and net losses from our continuing operations reflect the aggregate impact of non-cash items relating to the change in fair value of our then outstanding series D warrants, share-based compensation, amortization of intangible assets and impairment of intangible assets of US\$71.2 million in 2008, US\$71.3 million in expenses in 2009 and US\$78.6 million in expenses in 2010.
 All outstanding warrants to purchase series D preferred shares were exercised in December 2010.

-Immediately prior to the completion of this offering, our ordinary shares will be divided into Class A ordinary shares and Class B ordinary shares will have the same rights, including dividend rights, except that holders of Class A ordinary shares will be entitled to one vote per share, while holders of Class B ordinary shares will be entitled to ten votes per share, and Class B ordinary shares may be converted into the same number of Class A ordinary shares by the holders thereof at any time, while Class A ordinary shares cannot be converted into Class B ordinary shares under any circumstances.
+Immediately prior to the completion of this offering, our ordinary shares will be divided into Class A ordinary shares and Class B ordinary shares.
+Holders of Class A and Class B ordinary shares will have the same rights, including dividend rights, except that holders of Class A ordinary shares will be entitled to one vote per share, while holders of Class B ordinary shares will be entitled to ten votes per share, and Class B ordinary shares may be converted into the same number of Class A ordinary shares by the holders thereof at any time, while Class A ordinary shares cannot be converted into Class B ordinary shares under any circumstances.
 The ADSs being sold in this offering represent Class A ordinary shares.
-Immediately after the completion of this offering, Mr. Joseph Chen, our founder, chairman and chief executive officer, and SB Pan Pacific Corporation, one of our existing major shareholders, will hold 270,258,970 and 135,129,480 Class B ordinary shares, respectively, which, together with the Class A ordinary shares they respectively hold, will represent 56.0% and 33.6%, respectively, of our aggregate voting power, assuming the underwriters do not exercise their over-allotment option to purchase additional ADSs.
+Immediately after the completion of this offering, Mr. Joseph Chen, our founder, chairman and chief executive officer, and SB Pan Pacific Corporation, one of our existing major shareholders, will hold 270,258,970 and 135,129,480 Class B ordinary shares, respectively, which, together with the Class A ordinary shares they respectively hold, will represent 55.9% and 33.5%, respectively, of our aggregate voting power, assuming (i) the underwriters do not exercise their over-allotment option to purchase additional ADSs, and (ii) we will issue and sell a total of 33,000,000 Class A ordinary shares to a group of unrelated third-party investors through concurrent private placements, which number of shares has been calculated based on an initial public offering price of US\$10.00 per ADS, the midpoint of the estimated initial public offering price range shown on the front cover page of this prospectus.